Aransas Bay: Features

 Aransas Bay (orange), Redfish Bay (red), Mission Bay (lime), Port Bay (olive), Copano Bay (aquamarine), Saint Charles Bay (light blue), Dunham Bay (violet), Carlos Bay (pink), Sundown Bay (yellow) and Mesquite Bay (brown).

 On average, the Aransas Bay system is 3 meters deep, and covers approximately 539 square kilometers.
 The system is made up of the bay itself and its extensions.
 The main extensions include: Saint Charles Bay, to the east of the Lamar peninsula; Copano Bay, to the west of both the Live Oak and Lamar peninsulas, Mesquite Bay to the bay's northeast, and Redfish Bay to the southwest.
 Redfish Bay is sometimes considered an extension of Corpus Christi Bay.

 Together with its extensions, Aransas Bay forms one of seven major estuaries along the Gulf Coast of Texas, receiving the discharge from the Mission River and the Aransas River, as well as smaller streams such as Copano Creek.
 Every second, approximately 28 cubic meters of water flows into the bay.
 Water exchange with the Gulf of Mexico occurs at Cedar Bayou and Aransas Pass.
-As a result of the seawater exchange, the bay's salinity is 15 parts per thousand, compared to the seawater average of 35 ppt.
+As a result of the seawater exchange, the bay's average salinity is 15 parts per thousand, compared to the seawater average of 35 ppt.
 Fresh water flows also arrive from the impact of the Guadalupe River on San Antonio Bay.
 Combined, the fresh water influence is 60 to 70 percent of the system's volume, which is judged to be minimal.

 Texas State Highway 35 runs parallel to the shore of Aransas Bay on its route from Corpus Christi to Houston.
 The highway includes the 1.5 mile long Copano Bay causeway, which connects the Live Oak and Lamar peninsulas at the confluence of Copano and Aransas Bays.
 The first causeway was constructed in 1933, but was replaced in 1966 with the Lyndon Baines Johnson causeway.
 The former causeway was transformed into a fishing pier in later years.
 In 1981, nearly 10,000 vehicles passed over the bridge on a daily basis.